Chapter 5.40

 5.40.010 Establishment of district.

-A parking and business improvement district to be known as the “Fortuna Business Improvement District” (the “district”) is hereby established pursuant to the Parking and Business Improvement Area Law of 1989, Streets and Highway Code Section 36500 et seq.
-The boundaries of the district and of the three benefit core areas within the district shall be as set forth on Exhibit A attached to the ordinance codified in this chapter and on file in the city clerk’s office.
+A parking and business improvement district to be known as the “Fortuna business improvement district” (the “district”) is hereby established pursuant to the Parking and Business Improvement Area Law of 1989, Streets and Highways Code Section 36500 et seq.
+The boundaries of the district shall be as set forth on Exhibit A attached to the ordinance codified in this chapter and on file in the city clerk’s office; provided, however, that effective July 1, 2025, the three benefit core areas previously established shall be dissolved as special benefit zones within the district and, instead, such areas shall be considered part of the district, generally.
 (Ord.
+2025-774 § 3 (Exh.
+A); Ord.
 2010-685 § 1; Ord.
 2002-636 § 2; 90-550 § 1(A)).

 5.40.020 Definitions.